jpwilliams/temit/docs/introduction.md

 ## Introduction

-Temit is a set of tools to facilitate the use of RabbitMQ as a backbone for interconnected microservices.
-It can replace the need for service discovery in complex networks, and works to extend well-known request/response semantics with event-driven methodologies to support everything from simple service-to-service communication to in-depth job queue processing.
+Temit is a set of high-level tools to facilitate the use of RabbitMQ as a backbone for interconnected microservices.
+It can replace the need for service discovery in complex networks, and works to extend well-known request/response semantics with event-driven methodologies to support everything from simple service-to-service communication to in-depth job queue processing, all within the same system.

 ### Key features